The Supply Chain Problem Insurance Cannot Solve (And Whether Parametric Can)

 The research agenda

 The product doesn’t exist yet.
-Building it requires research that addresses three specific challenges.
+Building it requires solving three specific problems.

-And the semiconductor supply chain is the right place to prove it.
-Fewer than 20 major upstream suppliers.
-Almost all are US-listed public companies with SEC filing obligations.
-The dependency graph is bounded and knowable.
+The semiconductor supply chain is the right place to start.
+Fewer than 20 major upstream suppliers, almost all US-listed public companies with SEC filing obligations.
+The dependency graph is bounded.
 Geographic concentration in identifiable clusters.
 Critical material dependencies that are well-documented.
-If a public-data parametric trigger can be validated anywhere, this supply chain is the place to start.
+If a public-data parametric trigger can be validated anywhere, it’s here.

 Starting from the problem

 The insurance industry’s instinct when it sees an uninsured risk is to reach for the nearest product.
-Parametric is that product right now because it’s new and flexible and attracting capital.
-But “new and flexible” isn’t the same as “right.”
+Parametric is that product right now: new, flexible, attracting capital.

 For supply chain business interruption, the honest answer is that no single tool solves the whole problem.
 Broader indemnity design, contingent capital, and parametric triggers each cover different slices.
 The value is in knowing which slice is which, and in being honest about which slices remain uncovered.